pjborowiecki/CASH-CARDS-TDD-Java-Spring-Boot-REST-API/README.md

 - The `SecurityContext` is an object that holds the current `Authentication` (with Principal, Credentials, and Authorities)

 - The reason for `SecurityContext` is so that applications can hold additional security information other than the current user, if they want to; however, this is a feature that is very rarely exercised in Spring Security.

+- `ObjectMapper` gives us the ability to turn a Java object into JSON, which we can add to error responses.